 Though the Bistro doesn't offer some of the bells and whistles of the most expensive models, we think it provides everything you need for a relatively seamless experience.

-The reason we don't like the noise emitted by the Bistro isn't so much it's volume, but its high pitch, which tends to rattle the eardrum a bit more.
+This grinder is one of the louder and more annoying models that we tested and probably isn't the best choice for a house full of light sleepers.
+However, if you'll only be using it once everyone is awake, it isn't too grating.
+The reason we don't like the noise emitted by the Bistro isn't so much its volume but its high pitch, which tends to rattle the eardrum a bit more.
 However, we didn't find ourselves cursing the heavens after grinding a few cups worth with it.

 Should You Buy the Bodum Bistro?

 The most important performance aspect of a coffee grinder is its grind consistency, and the Bodum Bistro offers more grind consistency per dollar than the majority of models currently on the market.
 Therefore, we think it is both a great value and a perfect choice for those looking to maximize their coffee enjoyment without breaking the bank.
 Yes, you should buy this machine.